gomorpheus/morpheus-docs/integration_guides/Networking/nsxt.rst

 Segments
 ^^^^^^^^

 Access Segments by from the Segments tab.
 The summary view includes high-level information such as status, name, network name and CIDR.
-The integration allows for creating, editing and deleting NSX-T Segments
+The integration allows for creating, editing and deleting NSX Segments

 .. image:: /images/integration_guides/networking/nsx/1segments.png